 For example, a picture of the pothole or the lip of a protruding paving slab, together with something positioned against the defect to give it some scale (for example a 50p piece).

 This is critical evidence in these types of cases and essential if the pursuer’s personal injury solicitors are to be able to say that the defect is sufficiently serious for a Council or property owner to have required to have it fixed.

 To find examples of previous successful cases, please visit our case studies.

-If you would like to speak to someone to discuss an accident claim, please fill in our online enquiry form or call us on 0333 200 5925 to speak with a legal advisor.
+If you would like to speak to someone to discuss an accident claim, please fill in our online enquiry form or call us on the number below to speak to a member of the Legal Enquiry Team.

 Personal injury solicitor